-The road to Basic Med was paved by the advent of the Sport Pilot license and the subsequent lack of FAA medical requirement; only a valid driver’s license was required .
-You see, up until that point a pilot of a powered aircraft was required to have a FAA medical certification.
+The road to Basic Med was paved by the advent of the Sport Pilot license and the subsequent lack of FAA medical requirements; only a valid driver’s license was required .
+You see, up until that point, a pilot of a powered aircraft was required to have an FAA medical certification.

 The Sport Pilot license placed significant limitations on what a Sport Pilot could, and could not, do.
 Specifically, Sport Pilots were restricted to two place aircraft, under 10,000 feet, VFR only, not to exceed 120 knots, prohibited from Class B or night flying without advanced training, and could not fly for hire.

-In 2011 the EAA and AOPA began to petition the FAA for a similar driver’s license medical to essentially replace the third class FAA medical.
+In 2011 the EAA and AOPA began to petition the FAA for a similar driver’s license medical to essentially replace the third-class FAA medical.
 AOPA’s main proposition was based on the lack of medical incapacitation events for Sport Pilots.
-Initially this expanded driver’s license medical would essentially be limited to four place, non-complex, aircraft .
+Initially this expanded driver’s license medical would essentially be limited to four places, non-complex, aircraft .
 The goal was to allow for access to more types of aircraft already in the used market.
-And the thinking was that clearly pilots knew when they were safe to fly.
+And the thinking was that clearly, pilots knew when they were safe to fly.

 On July 15, 2016, congress passed the law that became known as Basic Med .
 And the EAA and AOPA got more than they asked for.
 Basic Med allowed for up to six place aircraft, up to 18,000 ft, IFR or VFR, not to exceed 250 knots and could not fly for hire .